 For the purpose of this article, accessories will not refer to the add-on food processors or blenders, but will refer to additional blades, caps, recipe books, etc. The accessory list when choosing a blender and food processor combo is not nearly as important as the main features of the unit itself.
 It’s easy to get wrapped up in the extras, which is great, but remember that if the actual machine isn’t that good to begin with then the parts that attach to it or use its functions aren’t going to be any better.
 There is no saving a bad unit, and in the rare case of units that use the Magic Bullet system, accessories become important only because it is a function of the system itself.

-Some buyers will find that a food processor on this list will not perform a certain function, like shredding cheese, without buying an add-on piece.
+Some buyers will find that a food processor on this list will not perform a certain function, like shredding cheese, without buying an add-on piece, and some blenders are even great for juicing.
 This could have been avoided if the original unit already had that option, which goes back to purchasing a unit that does what you want to right out of the box and not focusing on the accessories to make it better.
 Remember, a processor and blender combo is the foundation, not the accessories.

 Parts that automatically lock or don’t engage when closed are an important feature in all systems.
 Besides protecting curious children in the house, it also protects you from accidents.
 All but one unit has a safety feature to prevent accidental injury, which shows how seriously manufacturers take this part of their unit.
 Some of the safety features are easy to figure out, while others require reading of the documentation.
 Although some of the more advanced features can lead to frustration, it’s important to understand that they are there to protect you, the user.